weiyuwang2024/vibecoding/transcripts.md

 - External dependencies - outside services and APIs that your project connects to and relies on
 - Environment setup - how to set up your development environment and deploy your application to make it work

+This is my way of organizing memory bank files, and it's different from what the official guides suggest.
+You might want to use different types of documents in your memory bank, and that's perfectly fine.
+As long as your documents can explain your project and system in a clear way, your memory bank should work really well for your needs.

+#### Workflows 🔄 - How Memory Banks Work

+Even though the memory bank itself is not a global prompt, we set up our global prompts to automatically load the memory bank information at the start of every conversation with our AI agent.
+This means coding agent always has access to the project's important details right from the beginning of each chat.

+We also create rules about how to build your memory bank and when should update it.
+Normally, memory bank should be updated every time you make changes to the project, whether add new features, clean up the code, or fix bugs.
+However, updating the memory bank can be expensive when the codebase is very large.
+Because of this cost issue, I changed my memory bank update process from automatic updates to manual updates, and now I only update the memory bank when there are big important changes that really matter for future development work.

-### Why Memory Bank
+### Why Do We Need Memory Banks

-Memory banks help your AI coding agent remember important things about your project even when you start new conversations.
-Without memory banks, you have to explain your project setup, coding rules, and how your system works every single time you talk to your AI agent.
-This wastes a lot of time and makes your AI give you answers that don't fit your project.
-With memory banks, your AI agent already knows your project details, so it can give you better code that follows your patterns and works well with what you already built.
-Think of it like giving your AI agent a notebook where it writes down everything important about your project, so it never forgets and always helps you in the right way.
+Memory banks are very important for keeping long-term information about your project.
+With memory banks, agent can understand the project clearly without having to load and read through your entire codebase every time.
+This saves time and helps agent give you better answers that fit your specific project needs.

 ---

 ## Section 9: Task Management:

+Task management is another important method we use in vibe coding.
+It is a predefined prompt that includes the structure and format of tasks, and it also includes the custom workflows for new task, update task, and execute task.

-### 1. Task Management is Plan Mode and Action Mode Working Together
+### 1. Task Management Process

-Task management is a combined flow that uses both plan mode and action mode together.
-You take your PRD (Product Requirements Document) and project documents to create tasks.
-Then you can talk to your AI agent to update and improve the task until it's ready to build.

-The whole process starts when you take your product requirements and project design documents that tell you what you need to build and how your system should work, then you use these documents to make one clear task - just focus on the next thing you need to build.
-Once you have a basic task, you can talk back and forth with your AI agent to make the task better by asking questions, adding details, and making sure the task is clear and doable, which is like using plan mode to think through the task before you start building.
-When the task is ready and well planned out, your AI agent switches to action mode to actually build the feature by writing code, creating files, and making all the changes you need to get the work done.
-After the task is finished and working, you review what was built to make sure it's good quality and then update your project documents to keep everything organized and ready for the next task.
-This back-and-forth between planning and building makes sure each task is well thought out and fits properly with your project, creating a smooth flow that combines the best parts of both plan mode and action mode working together.
+The whole process begins with creating task.
+You start by taking your product requirements and project design documents that explain what you need to build and how your system should work.
+The key is to focus on just the next thing you need to build, not everything at once.

+Once you have created a basic task, you can have conversations back and forth with your coding agent to improve the task.
+You do this by asking questions, adding more details, and making sure the task plan is clear and doable.

+When the task is well planned out and ready, you run the task and let the coding agent build the feature.
+The agent does this by writing code, creating new files, and making all the changes that are needed to get the work finished.

+After the task is completed and everything is working properly, you need to review what was built to make sure it meets good quality standards.
+Then you update your project documents to keep everything organized and ready for the next task you want to work on.

 ### 2. Don't Build Long Task Lists - Keep Dependencies Simple

-You don't have to build a long task list at the beginning.
-Making a long chain of tasks that depend on each other is not reliable, just like Claude Task Master shows us.
+You don't need to plan out all your tasks at the beginning.
+Instead, build your project step by step by creating just one or two tasks at a time.
+Making a long chain of tasks that depend on each other is not reliable.
 It's very hard to keep the system well designed without refactoring the codebase between tasks.

-Short task lists work much better because when you have many tasks that depend on each other, it becomes very hard to keep track of what needs to happen when, and if one task changes, it can affect many other tasks and create confusion that makes everything harder to manage.
-Long task chains also make it hard to keep your system design clean and organized, so you end up with code that doesn't fit together well and needs lots of fixing later, which wastes time and creates more problems.
-When you have a long list of planned tasks, it's also much harder to change your mind or adjust when you learn new things during development, but short task lists let you be more flexible and responsive to what you discover as you build and learn about your project.
-Most importantly, when you focus on just a few tasks at a time, you can give each one proper attention and make sure each task is built well and tested properly before moving to the next one, which leads to much better quality code and fewer bugs.
-The smart approach is to plan just a few tasks ahead, finish them completely with good quality, then plan the next few tasks based on what you learned from the work you just finished, and this approach keeps your project organized, your code quality high, and your development process smooth and manageable.

----
+Incremental building works much better than planning everything upfront.
+When you generate only one or two tasks at a time, you can adjust your development direction more often and keep moving toward your goal.
+You finish the current tasks, see what you learned, then create the next one or two tasks based on that new knowledge.
+This way, if something goes in the wrong direction, you catch it early and can fix it before it affects the rest of your project.
+This incremental approach helps you stay on track and build exactly what you need.

 # VIBE CODING TIPS